Flam3Fir3/First-Game/README.md

 We will keep moving with the branches until I (Jay Zen) finish with the master copy.
 As soon as we all finish with a branch, I will merge them all, then I will delete them and we will move on. ex: We finish branch one, we help the rest finish, then I merge them, then I delete the branches, and then we move on to branch 2.

+I will assign each of you a few tasks and you will work on those on your branches.
 If you get a few tasks, just name the branches like this, [Name] [Task] [No.].
 Ex: JayZen UpgradeFunctions.
 4 MAKE SURE TASK NAME IS DESCRIPTIVE!!!

-I will assign each of you a few tasks and you will work on those on your branches.
+# Process (Will Be Added On To)

+Make branches, finish the stage we're on, merge, delete un-needed branches, create new branches, describe them and their purpose, work, finish stage, merge, delete, repeat.
 -------------------------------------------------------